Sunday, May 6, 2018

 We meet at the Sessions Village clubhouse at 2229 N 6th Street, in the Cheney Care Center complex.
 Turn in at 2229 N. 6th, drive straight through the front parking lot to a stop sign then continue to the parking strips on both sides of the street.
 The clubhouse is on the right.
 A cafeteria style breakfast is available for $10; coffee, with toast or pastry, is available for $1.

-NOTE: We do not meet on holidays and if a Thursday is the day before a holiday, the meeting may be cancelled.
+NOTE: We do not meet on holidays and if a Thursday is the day before or after a holiday, the meeting may be cancelled.
 Meeting cancellations will be noted on this site.

 Join us to hear the following speakers:

 July 5 - John McCallum, Editor of the Cheney Free Press newspaper